You are here

 Electricity and gas markets are open to competition in France, and you have to open an account with an energy supplier in order to have service.
 The electricity and natural gas delivery networks are run by Enedis (formerly ERDF) and GRDF respectively.
 Find out more about Enedis (ERDF) and GRDF, including when & how to contact them.

 Need Help Finding an Energy Supplier and Plan?
-Call Selectra's English speaking customer service at 09 87 67 37 93 (Monday - Friday, 8.30am-8pm; Sat 9.30am-6pm) for help in finding the supplier and plan best suited to you.
+Call Selectra's English speaking customer service at 09 87 67 37 93 or get a free callback (Monday - Friday, 8.30am-8pm; Sat 9.30am-6pm) to get help in finding the supplier and plan best suited to you.

 How to Open an Electricity Account in France